L’Oreal Hair Relaxer Lawsuit | July 2024 Update

 January 2, 2024 - Over 8,000 Cases Filed in the Hair Relaxer Lawsuit MDL

-The general public—and more specifically, black women—are learning that they may have a legal claim against defendants such as L'Oreal USA (the parent company of L'oreal).
-The plaintiffs allege that L'Oreal has sold products such as Dark & Lovely and Soft Sheen Carson Optimum without providing a warning on the product label that exposure to chemical relaxers is linked to cancer and other health issues.
+The plaintiffs allege that L'Oreal has sold hair straightening products such as Dark & Lovely and Soft Sheen Carson Optimum without providing a warning on the product label that exposure to chemical relaxers is linked to cancer and other health issues.

 A newly published peer-reviewed cohort study entitled Black Women's Healthy Study found long-term use of chemical hair straighteners is linked to an increased risk of uterine cancer.
 This was perhaps the largest cohort study of black women, where researchers tracked the medical records of just under 45,000 women between 1997 and 2019.

 More specifically, the authors of this study found that endocrine-disrupting chemicals (endocrine disruptors) such as phthalates, parabens, and diethylstilbestrol (DES) are linked to cancer.
 Previous studies showed significantly raised levels of phthalates and paragons in the urine samples of women who regularly used (defined as three times a year) chemical relaxer products.
-Several studies have linked endocrine disruptors to adverse events, including a number of reproductive health outcomes.
+Several studies have linked endocrine disruptors to adverse events, including several reproductive health outcomes.

 December 1, 2023 - Plaintiff Steering Committee Petitions Court for a Common Benefit Fund